 How to warm up before running

-It’s easy to forget to warm up for running - especially when you’re keen to get going.
-But it’s impossible to stress just how important it is to take a few minutes to get your body prepared.
-Warming up stimulates your neuromuscular system and prepares your muscles and joints to enable them to cope with the impact of the sport.
+It’s easy to forget to warm up for running, especially when you’re keen to get going.
+But it’s impossible to stress enough how important it is to take a few minutes to prepare your body.
+Warming up stimulates your neuromuscular system and helps your muscles and joints handle the impact of running.

-Niggling injuries, side stitches and poor performance may all be symptoms of exercising when your muscles, joints and cardiac system haven’t been warmed up properly.
-By following a routine to warm up for running, you could reduce your risk of injuries, damage or discomfort.
+Niggling injuries, side stitches and poor performance can all result from starting a run without a proper warm up.
+By following a consistent warm up routine, you can reduce your risk of injury, strain or discomfort.

-In this guide, we explain how to warm up before running, including how long you should warm up for, what exercises you should do and what the benefits will be.
+In this guide, we explain how to warm up before running, for how long and which exercises to do and the key benefits.

 Why warm up before running?